tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

 with skype read the section Webcam_Setup#Get software to use your webcam above.

-If your running x86-64 you might actually need to
+If your running x86-64 you might actually need to install lib32-v4l-utils and then run skype with

-    # pacman -S multilib/lib32-v4l-utils

-and then run skype with

     LD_PRELOAD=/usr/lib32/libv4l/v4l1compat.so skype